pmean/build-website/text/99/random.md

 **Why randomization is important.**

-I\'m glad that you are interested in randomization.
+I'm glad that you are interested in randomization.
 Some people think it is fine just to alternate regularly between treatment and control.
 But there are two problems with this.

-First, if you\'ve watched plants grow in a garden, you will notice that they tend to have a large-small-large-small pattern, especially if they are planted too tightly together.
+First, if you've watched plants grow in a garden, you will notice that they tend to have a large-small-large-small pattern, especially if they are planted too tightly together.
 The plants are competing for resources.
 If one plant gets a small lead, its increased consumption